-As of September 2018 at Ingleton C of E Primary School we are in the process of reviewing and adapting our curriculum.
+At Ingleton C of E Primary School we are in the process of reviewing and adapting our curriculum.
 We felt that our pupils needed a more challenged based curriculum where the curriculum is designed around their needs and interests.
-In order to do this we have invested in the principles of ‘The Learning Challenge Curriculum’ from https://www.focus-education.co.uk/blog/learning-challenge-curriculum-1/

 The curriculum is built around the principle of allowing a greater pupil autonomy in their learning.
 It recognises the importance of deeper levels of knowledge and understanding to underpin pupils’ thinking, promoting working at greater depth.

-The Learning Challenge Curriculum is built around deep thinking and encourages pupils to learn using a question as a starting point.
+The Curriculum is built around deep thinking and encourages pupils to learn using a question as a starting point.

 Our Long Term Curriculum Overview